Instructor contact information

 • The lowest assignment grade will be dropped.

-Midterm exams (40%)
+Midterm exams (30%)

-Individual midterm exam 1 will be February 16th; Individual midterm exam 2 will be April 5th.
+Individual midterm exam 1 will be September 18th; Individual midterm exam 2 will be October 23rd.

-• Potential individual midterm exam questions will be released one week prior to the exam.
+• Potential midterm exam questions will be released one week prior to the exam.
 All exam questions will be selected from this set.

 • On the exam day, you will be given a randomly chosen subset of the previously released potential exam questions for your exam.